 Court Slaps Down EEOC Subpoena, Refusing to Allow Agency to Expand its Investigation

 The Equal Employment Opportunity Commission has broad authority to investigate allegations of employment discrimination.
-But there are limits to that authority, as illustrated by a recent Eleventh Circuit Court of Appeals decision affirming the district court’s denial of the EEOC’s application to enforce an administrative subpoena that would have expanded its investigation of a single EEOC charge.… Continue Reading
+But there are limits to that authority, as illustrated by a recent Eleventh Circuit Court of Appeals decision affirming the district court’s denial of the EEOC’s application to enforce an administrative subpoena that would have expanded its investigation of a single … Continue Reading

 Failure to Disclose Procedures Dooms Arbitration Agreement